 “I never saw myself in the stories I read as a child so I wrote them myself.
 I enjoy sharing points of view that don’t often get considered and underscoring the common threads of humanity that bind us together.
 I hope to help all students realize just how important their stories are and how much their voice matters.”

-Aisha Saeed is the Pakistani-American author of the ground-breaking teen novel, Written in the Stars and the highly anticipated middle grade novel, Amal Unbound.
+Aisha Saeed is the Pakistani-American author of the critically acclaimed middle grade novel, Amal Unbound and the ground-breaking teen novel, Written in the Stars.
 She is also a founding member of the grass-roots, non-profit organization, We Need Diverse Books.

 As a child, Aisha loved writing, but her love for writing often got her into trouble.
 Instead of paying attention in math, she would outline story ideas in her textbook.
 Throughout middle school and high school, she filled notebook after notebook with stories and ideas.